Universal covers of commutative finite Morley rank groups: Profinite universal covers

 Now let $\G$ be a connected commutative finite Morley rank group, and suppose moreover that it is divisible.
-Then $[n] : \G \mapsonto \G$ has finite kernel, and it follows that any definable subgroup $A \leq \G$ is divisible-by-finite, and its divisible hull $A^o$ is its connected component in the model-theoretic sense (the smallest subgroup of finite index).
+Then $[n] : \G \twoheadrightarrow \G$ has finite kernel, and it follows that any definable subgroup $A \leq \G$ is divisible-by-finite, and its divisible part $A^o$ is its connected component in the model-theoretic sense, namely the smallest definable subgroup of finite index.

 Let $T := \Th(\G)$; we assume (by appropriate choice of language) that $T$ has quantifier elimination.
-We also assume that the language of $T$ is countable.
+We also assume that the language $L$ of $T$ is countable.